 I’ve become fairly passionate about debunking overinflated health claims and plain old misinformation lately.
 Cruising through social media and seeing click bait headlines with misleading or just wrong information really gets my (Nubian) goat.
-If you follow my facebook business page, you’ll see I often share such articles and dismantle their claims to not only educate, but also to encourage people to do their own research.
+If you follow me on instagram, you’ll see I often share such fake news health memes and dismantle their claims to not only educate, but also to encourage people to do their own research.

 That said, the celery juice trend has really gathered some serious steam lately.
 If you’ve been around social media or the internet lately, perhaps you’ve seen all the #celeryjuicebenefits.
 The Medical Medium (who has zero training or license in any medical field) proclaims celery juice can save lives and even rebuild your and heal your digestive tract.
 “Celery is truly the savior when it comes to chronic illness,” he says.